What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 11. Is soup a good meal choice during the first week?

-Yes, soups are one of the best options for the first week.
-They’re warm, nutritious, and require little to no chewing.
+Yes, soups are among the best choices for the first week.
+They are warm and they are nutritious and don’t require much, if any, biting and chewing.

 Top choices: